qradiolink/qradiolink/README.md

 <pre>
 cd qradiolink
-mkdir build
+mkdir -p build
 cd ext/
 protoc --cpp_out=.
 Mumble.proto
 protoc --cpp_out=.
 QRadioLink.proto
-cd ..
-cd build/
+cd ../build/
 qmake ..
 make
 ./qradiolink
 </pre>

 Known issues:
-- Segmentation faults when a video frame is received.
-The source of this is still being searched.
 - In low light, the automatic adjustment of ISO in the video camera can cause very long times to capture a frame.
-Solution: use plenty of lighting for video.
+The solution is to use plenty of lighting for video.
-- On Gnome desktop environments, the Qt color scheme is not displayed correctly
+- When changing the FFT size, the FFT display can sometimes disappear or look wrong.
+The application needs to be restarted to correct this.

 Running
 -------
-- It is recommended to start the application using the command line and check for errors.
+- It is recommended to start the application using the command line when running the first few times.
-- At first run, see the Setup tab first and configure the application, then click Save before starting TX or RX from the main page.
+- When first run, go to the Setup tab first and configure the options, then click Save before starting TX or RX.
 - VOIP uses [umurmur](https://github.com/umurmur/umurmur) as a server.
-A version known to work with qradiolink is mirrored at [qradiolink](https://github.com/qradiolink/umurmur) The available channels and the logged in stations are also listed on the page once you have connected to the server.
-You can use QRadioLink as a pure VOIP client without using the radio by selecting "Use PTT for VOIP".
-You can also forward the digital or analog radio voice to the VOIP reflector.
-Any voice packets coming from the reflector will be transmitted directly after transcoding in this case.
+A version known to work with qradiolink is mirrored at [qradiolink](https://github.com/qradiolink/umurmur)  You can use QRadioLink as a pure VOIP client without using the radio by selecting "Use PTT for VOIP".
+For radio over IP operation, you need to toggle "Forward radio" to send the digital or analog radio voice to the VOIP server.
+Any voice packets coming from the server will be transmitted directly after transcoding in this case.
 Currently full duplex audio from more than two VOIP clients at the same time is not supported.
 - The configuration file is located in $HOME/.config/qradiolink.cfg
-- The select inputs in the lower right corner toggle between different operating modes.
-Repeater mode requires both RX and TX to use the same mode.
+- In full duplex operation you need to have sufficient isolation between the TX antenna port and the RX antenna port to avoid overloading your input.
 - Video will be displayed in the upper right corner.
-If your camera does not work, see the V4L2 guide for troubleshooting camera settings.
+If your camera does not work, see the V4L2 guide in the docs/ directory for troubleshooting camera settings.
+- IP over radio operation mode requires net administration priviledges to be granted to the application.
+See the instructions in the docs/ directory.
+- VOX mode requires careful setup of system microphone gain to avoid getting stuck on transmit.

 Credits and License
 -------------------
 - QRadioLink is written by Adrian Musceac YO8RZZ, and is released under an Open Source License, the GNU General Public License version 3.
+- The CFreqCtrl and CPlotter widgets are Copyright 2010 Moe Wheatley and Alexandru Csete OZ9AEC.
 - It makes use of other code under compatible licenses, and the authors are credited in the source files.
-- The CFreqCtrl and CPlotter widgets are Copyright 2010 Moe Wheatley and Alexandru Csete OZ9AEC.
-- The FFT code from Gqrx is used as well
+- [GNU radio](https://www.gnuradio.org/)  is a free software development toolkit that provides signal processing blocks to implement software-defined radios and signal-processing systems.
 - [Codec2](http://rowetel.com/codec2.html) is developed by David Rowe
 - [Opus](https://xiph.org) is developed by the Xiph foundation
-- [GNU radio](https://www.gnuradio.org/)  is a free software development toolkit that provides signal processing blocks to implement software-defined radios and signal-processing systems.